 Important information about disabling Windows Defender on Microsoft Windows operating system

 Windows Defender is the No. 1 antivirus on Windows 10, protecting more computers against viruses, malware, spyware, and other threats than any other solution.
 Windows Defender comes bundled with Windows 10.
-So, you do not need to purchase seperate virus and malware protection system.
-There is nothing to install, or, no hassle to configuring it, no subscription needed and no nagware.
-It provides you the following benefits:
+So, you do not need to purchase separate virus and malware protection systems.
+There is nothing to install, or, no hassle to configure it, no subscription needed and no nagware.
+It provides you with the following benefits:

 - Virus protection and removal

 - Malware protection and removal